- About Us

 This year, tuition revenue covers approximately 90% of the school’s total operating budget.
-To bridge the shortfall, GMS – like other private schools – turns to parents, alumnae families and other friends of the school.
+To bridge the shortfall between the actual cost of a GMS education and tuition, GMS – like other independent schools – turns to parents, alumnae families and other friends of the school.
 The gap per student is $2,500.

 Q: Why not just raise tuition?

 A: GMS is committed to attracting a diverse community of capable students from a variety of backgrounds.
 This necessitates containing tuition costs and making substantial financial aid awards to those who have demonstrated financial need.
 Furthermore, if the tuition increased to cover the actual cost of all programs, many of our current families could no longer afford to send their children to GMS.
 This could mean a drop in our enrollment, resulting in a cutback of our programs and steeper tuition increases in order to fund all operations.

 Importantly, donations to the school are tax-deductible whereas tuition is not.